igrishaev/pg2/docs/pgvector.md

 fast and robust vector type which is quite useful for heavy computations.
 Pgvector also provides a sparse version of a vector to save space.

-This section covers how to use PG2 with types provided by the extension.
+This section covers how to use types provided by the extension with PG2.

 ## Vector

-First, install `pgvector` as the official README.md documentation prescribes.
-Now that you have it installed, try a simple table with the `vector` column type:
+First, install `pgvector` as the official readme file prescribes.
+Now that you have it installed, try a simple table with the `vector` column:

 ~~~clojure
 (def conn